ankain-lesly/PHP-MySQL-Database-Connection/README.md

 ## Tools and Software

 1. **Server**: XAMPP
-2. **Languages**: PHP/HTML
+2. **Languages**: PHP/HTML/SQL
 3. **Text editor**: VS Code, Sublime text, Atom, Notepad++
 4. **Terminal**: Command Prompt, GIT Bash

 ## Setup and SQL

-1. locate xampp directory and access the bin folder: xampp/mysql/bin
+1. locate xampp directory and start xampp server.
+2. access the bin folder: xampp/mysql/bin
+3. From here you can access the global **mysql**

-2. create a database or access and existing one
+4. create a database or access and existing one

 Using default user: _mysql -u root_;
 After this, you can write basic **SQL commands** perform actions in you **Database**